Philobdella gracilis: Taxonomy

 Philobdella gracilis was first scientifically described in 1901 by John Percy Moore in The Hirudinea of Illinois, a lengthy article published in the Bulletin of the Illinois State Library of Natural History.
 Moore named it Philobdella gracile.
 Moore had actually found P. gracilis three years earlier in New Orleans but had at the time identified it as Philobdella floridana; he corrected the mistake when he formally described the species in 1901.
 The genus name, Philobdella, is derived from Greek: philos (φῐ́λος), meaning ῾beloved" or "pleasant" and bdella (βδέλλᾰ), which simply means leech.
 The specific epithet is the Latin gracilis and means "slender".
 The scientific name as a whole has been described as a "kind of grim joke".
 Addison Emery Verrill, the zoologist who first erected the taxon Philobdella in 1874, (Note: The taxon was created as a subgenus but was later raised to genus level, though Verrill already noted in his original description that "it may be hereafter necessary to make it a distinct genus".) did not provide a reason for the name.

 In the 20th century, the distinction between Moore's species (Philobdella gracilis) and Verrill's (P. floridana) became clouded.
 P. floridana's validity as a species was questioned, including by Moore himself.
 In the 1970s, Laurence Richardson "attempted to stabilize" the genus' taxonomy, but his redescription of P. gracilis was based on a misidentification.
 In 2005, Anna Phillips and Mark Siddall published a paper in Zoologica Scripta on the taxonomy of the family Macrobdellidae to which Philobdella belongs.
 They established that the two species can be "readily" distinguished based on the serrations of their jaws.
 They also noted that the genus Philobdella had a fair amount of genetic diversity, supporting the existence of two species.
 A research note published in 2011 by a large group of American scientists summarized the past confusion and finally clarified the distributions of the two species.

 Phylogenetics

 Macrobdellidae is a family of New World jawed leeches.
 It includes two other genera, Macrobdella and Oxyptychus.
-2005 and 2019 phylogenetic studies lead by Phillips both concluded that the two Philobdella species are more closely related to each other than to any other species and that the genus is monophyletic: it includes their most recent common ancestor and does not exclude any descendant organisms.
+2005 and 2019 phylogenetic studies led by Phillips both concluded that the two Philobdella species are more closely related to each other than to any other species and that the genus is monophyletic: it includes their most recent common ancestor and does not exclude any descendant organisms.